Effective Listening Skills Inventory for Investigative Interviews: A Virtual Pre-Summit at the 2021 Global TapRooT® Summit

 The TapRooT® 12-Step Interviewing Process is a proven, systematic approach that will improve investigation interviews.
 Productive interviews help investigators collect the quality and quantity of information necessary to determine root causes and prevent future incidents.

-The TapRooT® Evidence Collection and Investigation Interviewing Training Course is currently available as a Pre-Summit course (June 14-15) at the 2021 Global TapRooT® Summit, June 14-18 in Knoxville, Tennessee.
+The TapRooT® Evidence Collection and Investigation Interviewing Training Course is currently available as a virtual Pre-Summit course (June 14-15) at the 2021 Global TapRooT® Summit, June 14-18, in Knoxville, Tennessee.
 The course is chock-full of beneficial and applicable interview techniques.

 You may also request TapRooT® to teach this course to your company on-site, simultaneously training a significant number of team members in a 1-day or 2-day course.